 Over the last few years of dabbling with the art of Bonsai, my eyes have always been drawn to any species of bonsai tree with a nice thick trunk, yet my trees have thin trunks.
-This prompted me to figure out, how can you make your bonsai trees trunk thicker?
+This prompted me to figure out, how can you make a bonsai trees trunk thicker?

 The most common techniques to thicken a bonsai tree trunk are: